MaxwellMeyer/pizza-proj/README.md

 ## Setup

 1. Follow link to my Github repo
-2. Alternatively, clone the repository from GH via [this link](), and open in browser.
+2. Alternatively, clone the repository from GH via [this link]()
+3. Navigate to the root directory of the newly cloned project
+4. Open the index.html file in the browser via live server

 ## Specifications: